-This three day cleanse is appropriate for all different body types and imbalances, although there may be slight changes for specific Vata, Pitta and Kapha needs.
-It consists of a mono-one diet of Kitchari, cleansing herbal medicine, oiling (both inside and out), sweating, and a few other self-care necessities.
-This step-by-step chart is lined up to guide you on a very specific three day cleansing regimen; however, modifications can be made if needed.
-The most important factors will be to stick to the Kitchari diet, avoid all sugar (even honey) and apply as many of the recommended self-care practices as possible.
-Here is a list of your cleansing needs:
+This three-day cleanse is appropriate for all different body types and imbalances, although there may be slight changes for your specific Vata, Pitta, and Kapha needs (read more here).
+It consists of a mono-one diet of kitchari, cleansing herbal medicine, oiling (both inside and out), sweating, and a few other self-care necessities.
+This step-by-step chart is lined up to guide you on a very specific three-day cleansing regimen; however, modifications can be made if needed.
+The most important factors will be to stick to the kitchari diet, avoid all sugar and caffeine, and apply as many of the recommended self-care practices as possible.

-- Tikta Ghrita or Triphala Ghrita
+- Tikta Ghrita or Triphala Ghrita (substitute with plain ghee)

 - Triphala Churna

 - Detox Tea (substitute with our extra potent ginger tea recipe or CCF Tea recipe)

 - OM Shanti Tea (substitute with ginger tea, CCF Tea, or calming herbal tea of choice)

 - Basmati rice or brown rice (use quinoa for Kapha types)

 - Mung dal (split yellow mung beans, substitute with split red lentils)